veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/resource-permissions.md

 Node Groups are disabled while Resource Management is enabled.
 {{< /hint >}}

-{{< hint warning >}}
-Resource Management "Groups" differ from the Node Groups you may already be familiar with.
-{{< /hint >}}

-{{< hint warning >}}
-Node Groups are disabled while Resource Management is enabled.
-{{< /hint >}}

 The Resource Permissions feature is enabled by setting **ANKA_ENABLE_RESOURCE_MANAGEMENT** to **true** in your configuration.
 Once enabled, it unlocks the Resources tab under **/permission-groups**.

 Within Resources you will be able to, depending on the Component selected, add specific Nodes or Templates to the Group.

-Once added, you will be able to set the Resource Permissions, allowing you to limit the Group to certain actions that can be performed against the Resource.
+This limits the Group to certain actions that can be performed against the Resource.
 An example of this is allowing the iOS team/group to distribute specific Templates to specific Nodes, but not create VM Instances or delete the Node.

 {{< imgwithlink src="images/anka-build-cloud/advanced-security-features/resources-basic.png" >}}

-In the previous section on Permissions, we joined a Node using a credential with the Permission Group of `node` attached.
-This Group only has permissions to perform the minimum required actions to run as an Anka Node and communicate with the Controller.
-We did not add Resources to it though (even though we technically could) so we can instead have team specific Groups with specific resources assigned.
+In the [previous section on Permissions](#permission-groups), we joined a Node using a credential with the Permission Group of `node` attached.
+This Group only has Permissions to perform the minimum required actions to run as an Anka Node and communicate with the Controller.
+We *did not* add Resources to it though (even though we technically could) so we can instead have team specific Groups.
+This is the first recommendation method of grouping permissions: Each team gets only Resources assigned to their Group, and other Groups handle the ability to request certain information from and perform actions to the Controller and Registry.

+{{< hint warning >}}
-**It's important to understand that a credential, like a UAK or a certificate, should only ever be used by a specific user and client.** You wouldn't ever want to share the Node credential with a team for example.
+**It's important to understand that a single credential, like a [UAK]({{< relref "anka-build-cloud/Advanced Security Features/uak-tap-authentication.md" >}}) or a [Certificate]({{< relref "anka-build-cloud/Advanced Security Features/certificate-authentication.md" >}}), should only ever be used by a specific user and client.** You wouldn't ever want to share the Node credential with a team for example.
 Create a second credential for that team, then in order for the Node to be able to access the team's credential, add the team's Group to the Node credential.

-{{< hint info >}}
-These permissions must be added through the root user (using the root token).
 {{< /hint >}}

 1. Create two groups: `ios` and `instance-control`.